patractlabs/elara-docs/README.md

 ## Contributing
 Pull requests are very welcome.

-You can add or edit the markdown file corresponding to the chain name in the `./docs/01.JSON-RPC Methods--nc,d2/` directory (for example, `Kusama` is `./01.JSON-RPC Methods--nc,d2/02 Kusama.md`).
+You can add or edit the markdown file corresponding to the chain name in the `./docs/01.JSON-RPC Methods--nc,d2/` directory (for example, `Mandala` is `./01.JSON-RPC Methods--nc,d2/02 Mandala.md`).

 ## Contact us
 If you have any questions, please submit an issue.
 Or you can email us <elara@patract.io>.

-## Coming soon
+## Support Chains
 - Polkadot
 - Kusama

+## Coming soon
-- Centrifuge
+- Mandala
 - Darwinia
 - Dock
 - Edgeware
-- Equilibrium
-- hannonycash
 - Kulupu
 - Nodle
 - Plasm
 - Stafi
-- Subsocial